 JSON Parser configuration

 The JSON Parser Attribute Connector is a tool that extracts values from JSON strings using JSONPathOpens in a new tab expressions.
-Its configuration is in XML format with the following structure:

-and must contain an identifier and two sections:
+A configuration must contain an identifier and two sections:

 - The identifier is defined using the

-attribute and must be globally unique, like a UUID.
+identifierattribute and must be globally unique, like a UUID.
 It serves two purposes.
 First, it helps identify the source of attribute values in host logs.
-Second, it generates unique identifiers for each attribute mapping within the configuration, used for runtime cache strategy configuration within the host engine. - The source section (
+Second, it generates unique identifiers for each attribute mapping within the configuration, used for runtime cache strategy configuration within the host engine. - The source section specifies the source of the JSON data to be processed.
+It can be:

 - The contents of a file within the host environment.